Reforms left to ‘die on the vine’ after teen is killed in 2017 King County sting, report says

 “Unless there is a mechanism for ensuring the helpful suggestions are turned into action items, those ideas are destined to die on the vine,” the report said.
 “And that is apparently what happened with each and every proposal that was devised by KCSO.”

-Using social media, detectives tracked Richard to a Des Moines apartment where Dunlap-Gittens lived with his mother and sisters.
-In a hastily planned sting operation, a female detective, posing as a teenage prostitute, lured Richard out of the apartment, ostensibly to buy several bottles of alcohol Richard was selling online.
-Dunlap-Gittens agreed to help Richard carry the bottles.
-Both teens, worried about the possibility of a robbery in a rough neighborhood, tucked guns into their pants.
+Johanknecht attached a copy of a coroner’s jury verdict to her letter that found the deputies were justified in using deadly force during the arrest attempt.
+However, the jury was prevented from hearing evidence about the mistakes and wrong assumptions that led to the shooting— issues addressed in Gennaco’s report.

-An arrest team of three detectives was crouched in the back of a panel van outside the apartment on a dark street.
-When the boys approached, the team — dressed in plainclothes — jumped out.
-The deputies said Dunlap-Gittens pulled a gun as Richard turned and ran.
-Dunlap-Gittens was shot five times, four of the rounds hitting him in the back as he attempted to run toward his apartment.
-A gun deputies say belonged to him was found at the scene.
-Tests showed it had not been fired and there are questions about whether a deputy moved it closer to where Dunlap-Gittens fell, according to police reports and evidence presented at a coroner’s inquest.
+The sheriff’s office is scheduled to appear before the council Feb.
+25 to discuss new policies on use of force, where some of the recommended reforms will be addressed.

-The arrest team was identified in sheriff’s documents as Sgt.
+The arrest team involved in the sting was identified in sheriff’s documents as Sgt.
 Todd Miller, who fired one round; Joe Eshom, who fired three rounds, including the fatal shot to the back of Dunlap-Gittens’ head; and Reed Jones, who fired eight rounds.

 Richard pleaded guilty to a gun charge in connection with the incident.
-Dunlap-Gittens’ parents have filed a federal civil-rights lawsuit over the shooting.

 One of the primary failings, according to the new report, was that technicians failed to properly photograph much of the shooting scene.
 The report questions why nobody was ever questioned or disciplined over the failure to document the evidence.